 - Indeed, he thought Ride to Hell was so bad that it didn't even place on his bottom 5 for that year: he considered it such a failure that it barely even qualified as a game, and hence gave it a special award for "Total Abhorrence", which it would hold until an even worse game comes along (as of the summer of 2020 it has not been supplanted yet).

 - He also claimed that the only acceptable sequel to Kane and Lynch 2, his worst game of 2010, would be "an apology letter and some chocolates".

-- In the credits of The Most Significant Games of 2020, Ride to Hell is once again missing from the Top 10 Retrospectively Worst Games of the 2010s, instead appearing at the very end, the game shown drinking a bottle of Jack Daniels with naught but a ? above its head.
+- In the credits of The Most Significant Games of the 2010s, Ride to Hell is once again missing from the Top 10 Retrospectively Worst Games of the 2010s, instead appearing at the very end, the game shown drinking a bottle of Jack Daniels with naught but a ? above its head.

 - Epileptic Trees: He jokes that 50 Cent's game is a prequel to Call Of Duty 4: Modern Warfare showing how the West destabilised the Middle East.

 - Escalating Punchline: He uses these frequently.
 To give just one example, this line from his Resident Evil 5 review, in regards to his partner AI:

 It's like watching someone beat their fists against a wall before running off to hospital only to come back and do it some more.
 And they used my medical insurance.
 And it's my wall!